chazapp/hello-api/README.md

 ```

 An Insomnia Requests collection and OpenAPI design document is available in this
 repository.
-Checkout the collection using the [Insomnia REST client](https://insomnia.rest/).
+Check out the collection using the [Insomnia REST client](https://insomnia.rest/).

 ## Usage